ahmedcodein/word_guesser/README.md

 		    - exit the game

 ```
+**Note: The Pseudocode logic, if the author is allowed to call it Pseudocode, has significantly changed in evaluate_guessed_letters stage.
+Initially, the author wanted to remove the guessed letter each time wrong guess occurs from the word_container.
+Where,word_container is a list contains all the chosen word letters.
+Then use the empty list, after all the chances exhausted as a signal of game over with player lose event.
+This is turned to be more complex than the proposed approach present in the new version of the Pseudocode.**

+Few small changes occur to the Pseudocode, e.g. changing method names etc...
+However, The change described in the note above represents the only major change to the Pseudocode.

 #### 2.4.2 The Conceptual Data Model

 In this section, the conceptual data model of game is presented.
-Up until this point, only the initial parts of the game is considered when developing the data model.
+This conceptual data model is built after the development is complete.
+It is therefore might not be fully suited to be part of the planing phases, the author decides to included in here since it aids the game logic understanding.

 ![Conceptual Data Model](docs/images/conceptual_data_model.png)
 ### 2.5.
 Execution